Can LLMs Make (Personalized) Access Control Decisions?: Related Work

 \section{Related Work}

-\paragraph{Natural language access control} Due to the need for complex access control policies, several existing research works have explored using natural language and NLP to synthesize them.
-Early works~\cite{xiao2012automated,shi2011controlled} use NLP techniques to extract access-control rules from natural-language software requirements and map them to XACML-style policies This opens new research directions that enhance NLP to synthesize more robust policies~\cite{de2009using,narouei2017identification,nguyen2015automatic,planas2023modeling}.
-Due to recent advancements in LLMs, studies have begun replacing traditional NLP techniques with them.
-Such as a two-step pipeline that uses LLMs and knowledge distillation to convert natural-language access control policies (NLACPs) into machine-enforceable ABAC rules, with evaluation on realistic policy texts~\cite{yang2025extraction}.
+\paragraph{Natural-language Access Control} Due to the need for complex access control policies, several works have explored using natural language and NLP to synthesize them.
+Early works~\cite{xiao2012automated,shi2011controlled} use NLP techniques to extract access-control rules from natural-language software requirements and map them to XACML-style policies.
+This opens new research directions that enhance NLP to synthesize more robust policies~\cite{de2009using,narouei2017identification,nguyen2015automatic,planas2023modeling}.
+Due to recent advancements in LLMs, studies have begun replacing traditional NLP techniques with them. \cite{yang2025extraction} proposes a two-step pipeline that uses LLMs and knowledge distillation to convert natural-language access control policies (NLACPs) into machine-enforceable ABAC rules, with evaluation on realistic policy texts.
 Similarly, other works~\cite{sonune2025lmn,cheng2025say,lawal2024translating,yang2025extraction,subramaniam2025deploiapplyingnl2sqlsynthesize} use LLMs to synthesize access control policies from natural language.
 Apart from LLMs, deep learning~\cite{shan2024automatic, 10.1145/3508398.3511497} methods are also used to mine access control policies from both real and synthetic user traces.
+In contrast to the approach we investigate, these works rely on an existing specification of policies.
+Wu et al.~\cite{wu2025towards} demonstrated that user permission decisions for agents are predictable based on contextual factors identified through a vignette study.
+Our work is complementary: while they build a predictive ML-based assistant, we evaluate the use of LLMs as an intuitive reasoning bridge that interprets high-level, natural-language privacy sentiments to make aligned decisions without explicit feature engineering.